Chandrasena Munaweera

-Chandrasena Munaweera (9 July 1926 - 19??) was a Sri Lankan politician.
+Chandrasena Munaweera was a Sri Lankan politician, educator, journalist, and author (novelist) from the Matale District.
+He was born on 9 July 1926 and died in June 1997.
 He was a member of Parliament of Sri Lanka from Rattota representing the Sri Lanka Freedom Party.
+His wife's name was Mallika.

-He was elected to parliament from Rattota in the March 1960 general election and was re-elected in the July 1960 general election, defeating V. T. Nanayakkara.
+He was elected to parliament from Rattota electorate in the March 1960 general election and was re-elected in the July 1960 general election, defeating V. T. Nanayakkara.
 He crossed over to the opposition with C. P. de Silva in December 1964.
 He lost is seat in the 1965 general election to S. B. Yalegama of the Sri Lanka Freedom Party when he contested on the Sri Lanka Freedom Socialist Party ticket and was defeated by Yalegama in the 1970 general election, when he contested as the United National Party candidate.